atreyu1968/kdp-optimizer/replit.md

         - Top 5 performing books by KENP and sales
         - Multi-currency support with automatic EUR conversion
         - Deduplication logic for books across multiple marketplaces
     *   **Aura Unlimited (KENP Analysis)**: Imports and aggregates monthly KENP data for trend analysis, providing book-level insights and recommendations (Boost, Optimize Metadata, Increase Promotion, Hold).
 Automatically fills missing months with 0 values to accurately detect declining trends.
+Import dialog with dual callbacks: `onImportComplete` triggers explicit refetch of queries, `onClose` handles dialog dismissal.
     *   **Aura Ventas (Sales Analysis)**: Processes combined sales data, discriminating by book type and currency, and offering recommendations based on sales performance (Raise Price, Optimize, Increase Promotion, Hold).
 Currency-segregated metrics prevent mixing royalties across USD/EUR/GBP.
-Integrated import button for convenience.
+Integrated import button with explicit data refresh after import completion.
     *   **Aura Seudónimos**: Provides consolidated pseudonym management with grouped books, key metrics, and direct navigation to detailed analytics.
 Implements ASIN-based deduplication with metadata merging (unique marketplaces, longest subtitle, earliest publish date) to prevent duplicate book listings.
     *   **Book Events System**: Tracks promotional activities and optimizations to correlate with performance changes.
     *   **Calendar Integration**: Imported KDP books can be added to the publications calendar system.
 When a book is added, a "dummy" manuscript is created with status "published", and publication records are generated for each marketplace.
 Books already in the calendar are indicated with a "Ver en Calendario" button.